Comparison — where GoFastr sits

 Overflow answers.

-If those trade-offs read as disqualifying for your context, the tools
+If those trade-offs are disqualifying for your context, the tools

-above are genuinely good — use them.
-If they read as acceptable for a
+above are good — use them.
+If they're acceptable for a v0.x bet on Go

 blueprint tutorial.